NadiiaSka/weather-ts-app/README.md

    npm install
 4. Set up the environment variables:
    • Create a .env file in the root directory
-   • Add your API key for the weather forecast API:
+   • Add your API key for the Weather Forecast and the GeoDB APIs:

    ```bash
    VITE_WEATHER_API_KEY=your_api_key